regilero/regilero.github.com/_posts/2014-01-20-saltstack_step_by_step_file_blockreplace.markdown

 Next?
 -----

-On a future post we will have a look at [``file.accumulated``][FILEACCUMULATED] examples with managed files, and also with blockreplace.
-As accumulated data can be used to collect data on several states, which makes this sort of tools very useful in combination with edited blocks managments.
+A next post will cover [``file.accumulated``][FILEACCUMULATED] examples with managed files and also with blockreplace.
+I hope you feel now how powerful could be the combination of harvested data accumulated other several states with multiple edited text blocks.

 [Stay tuned on twitter, @regilero][TWITTER], [@makinacorpus][TWITTERMAK]